kulicuu/vulkano/examples/src/bin/studio/README.md

 #### Note:

-Like the runtime-shader example, this should be run from the examples directory rather than the vulkano root.
+Unlike the runtime-shader example, this should be run from the vulkano root.